How To Move To Mexico – Perfecto

 Who will thrive in Mexico?

 You do not have to be a trailblazer.
 But, if you wish, you can be.
 There is a lot of Mexico to explore that is way past the unusual tourist hot spots.
 One of the first questions I get asked when I say that I am moving to Mexico is… “West or east coast?”
 Believe me, for most people, 3 + weeks of just sand and beers get boring.
-Surfers and divers excluded.
+Surfers and divers are excluded.

 My Key Mexico Lifestyle Facts